 During my visit to the Pembrokeshire coast of Wales in March, I booked a helicopter tour with Fly Heli Wales.
 I might be slightly addicted to viewing new destinations from the air, but I’ve found it to be a great way to get my bearings and even find places that I want to explore further.
+Here are 10 aerial photos that will make you want to visit Wales!

 On this particular flight, I peeped Solva from the air and noticed the medieval lime kilns that sit along the harbor.
 Before my helicopter tour, I didn’t know much about Solva, so if I hadn’t seen it from the air, then I may have missed this unique town during my trip to Wales.